igor11191708/swiftui-loop-videoPlayer/README.md

             }
         }
 ```
-If you add any setting twice or more the first one only will be applied.
 You can group error settings in group **ErrorGroup** or just pass all settings as a linear list of settings.
-You don't need to follow some specific order for settings, just pass in arbitrary oder settings you are interested in.
+You don't need to follow some specific order for settings, just pass in an arbitrary oder you are interested in.
 The only required setting is **FileName**.

 ### Settings